 - The Chinese diaspora in Australia arrived in Australia from many different countries including China, Hong Kong SAR, Singapore, Malaysia, Vietnam and Taiwan.
-Research, interview and share stories of significant Chinese Australians in their lives. - Use artworks and imagery to stimulate discussion, surface any stereotypes and highlight cultural diversity. - Create a timeline of significant people and events in Chinese Australian history, including the contribution and enterprise of Chinese migrants and the challenges they might have faced. - Visit a local Migration Museum or History Trust to build knowledge and understandings of Chinese migration and history in Australia. - Create a work such as a poem, narrative or artwork, that highlights the value of cultural diversity from a cultural, economic, political and/or social perspective. - Design a game that promotes cultural understanding. - See Postcard Profiles and In Conversation resources on page 12 for further strategies.
+Students research, interview and share stories of significant Chinese Australians in their lives. - Use artworks and imagery to stimulate discussion, surface unconscious bias and stereotypes and explore and celebrate cultural diversity. - As a class, research and create a timeline of significant people and events in Chinese Australian history, including the contribution and enterprise of Chinese migrants and the challenges they faced. - Visit a local Migration Museum or History Trust to build knowledge and understandings of Chinese migration and history in Australia. - Create a work, such as a discussive paper, poem, narrative or artwork, that highlights the value of cultural diversity from a cultural, economic, political and/or social perspective. - Design a game that promotes cultural understanding. - See Postcard Profiles and In Conversation resources on page 12 for further strategies.